11 The basics of Git and GitHub

 - Explain the difference between Git and GitHub.

-- Explain how GitHub differs from services like OneDrive or Dropbox, and what GitHub’s advantage is over them.
+- Explain how GitHub differs from services like OneDrive or Dropbox.

 11.2 💬 Discussion activity: Recall what you read during the pre-workshop tasks